mzmine/mzmine_documentation/docs/module_docs/io/feat-list-export.md

 :material-menu-open: **Feature list methods → Export feature list → Venn diagram export**

-Exports a feature list to a csv that can be plotted as a venn diagram by other software such as [VennDis](https://pubmed.ncbi.nlm.nih.gov/25545689/) or [VENNY](https://bioinfogp.cnb.csic.es/tools/venny/).
+Exports a feature list to a csv that can be plotted as a venn diagram by other software such as [VennDis](https://pubmed.ncbi.nlm.nih.gov/25545689/).

 ## **Parameters**